-This principle reflects the policy appropriately supports the principles set out in Te Ture Whenua Māori Act 1993, and more broadly the principles of the Treaty of Waitangi.
-The Council will specifically take these into account when considering funding decisions that impact Māori landowners.
+This principle reflects that the policy as required in legislation appropriately supports the principles set out in the Preamble to Te Ture Whenua Māori Act 1993, and more broadly the principles of the Treaty of Waitangi.
+The Council will particularly take this principle in the policy and the principles in the preamble into account when considering funding decisions that specifically impact Māori landowners.